ReadableRegex/readableRegex/README.md

 # Readable Regex API

-This API provides endpoints for performing common string manipulation tasks, specifically removing non-numeric and non-letter characters from input strings.
+In a nutshell, Readable Regex is a REST API to transform and validate data easily, anywhere, without regex.

 It's built using Express.js and designed to encapsulate the underlying regular expression logic for improved readability and maintainability.

 Who knows, this API could evolve to do a lot more than it currently does, so please keep an open mind and bring all ideas to the table, they are welcome!